Neighbours or volunteers shopping for you? How to pay them back safely

 For paying it in, if your volunteer does mobile banking with any of Bank of Scotland, Barclays, Halifax, HSBC, Lloyds and Starling, they will be able to pay the cheque in through mobile banking by taking a photo of both sides of the cheque.

 If they're not with those banks, Monzo, Nationwide, NatWest, RBS and Ulster let you post cheques to them.
-Banks remain open during lockdown (though with reduced hours) if your volunteer is happy to go to a branch to pay in the cheque.
+Banks tend to have remained open through lockdowns and tier systems (though with reduced hours) if your volunteer is happy to go to a branch to pay in the cheque.

 - Write a cheque payable to the Post Office.
-This is a very new scheme, only launched a couple of weeks ago, so not many banks are signed up yet.
-So far, we only know of HSBC that is, but it's hoped others will sign up in due course.
+This is a new-ish scheme, so not many banks are signed up yet - check with yours whether it is or not.
 The scheme's called 'Fast PACE', and it allows a bank's customer to arrange for a trusted individual to collect the cheque from them, cash it at a post office, and return with the cash (or spend it on groceries for them).